-- Continue screenings and/or education for key health issues as noted in the 2019/2020 CHNA, with priority on disease states where reducing obesity can have a positive impact. - Complete conversations with executive leadership in key sectors of the community to determine whether they will support and sustain Live Better Grady County.
-One free community screening was held in Grady County in 2019.
+- Continue screenings and/ or education for key health issues as noted in this CHNA, with priority on disease states where reducing obesity can have a positive impact. - Complete conversations with executive leadership in key sectors of the community to determine whether they will support and sustain Live Better Brooks County.

+Three, free community screenings were held in Brooks County from 2019-2020.
 We recorded blood pressure, pulse, BMI, height/weight, lipid panels, and glucose levels.
 Screening participants with elevated levels or areas of concern were directed to follow up with their primary care physician.
 If the participant didn't have a primary care physician, attempts were made to connect the participant with a provider that was a good fit.
 Sometimes this included steering the participant to the Federally Qualified Health Center in their community.
 While we would like to have conducted more screenings, our health system's outreach efforts and resources were redirected during this time period to provide COVID-19 vaccine clinics throughout South Georgia.

-We evaluated the logistics involved with launching a Live Better program in Grady County.
-It was determined that the health system does not have the resources at this time to operationalize Live Better in Grady County.
-INVESTING IN THE FUTURE OF GRADY COUNTY Most of our resources were spent addressing access to care issues in Grady County, most visibly the effort to increase access to high-quality nursing home care.
-In September 2019, Archbold received a Certificate of Need from the state Department of Community Health which granted approval for us to proceed with plans to construct a 75-bed facility skilled nursing facility located at the corner of 5th Street and 11th Avenue SE.
-Construction on the \$20 million facility began in July 2021 and is expected to be complete in mid-2022.
-NEEDS NOT ADDRESSED Not all health needs are easily addressed by Archbold.
+We evaluated the logistics involved with launching a Live Better program in Brooks County.
+It was determined that the health system does not have the resources at this time to operationalize Live Better in Brooks County.

+NEEDS NOT ADDRESSED

+Not all health needs are easily addressed by Archbold.
 Further, keeping too broad of a focus will dilute the impact we can have on each health need.
 These are some of the primary reasons we aren't addressing certain health needs in our implementation plan.
 Our biggest opportunities are to help with improving disease states by addressing obesity, as well as remaining available to provide assistance with other health needs as requested and as time and finances permit.
 We will address mental health issues, but more from our psychiatric service line than through clinical outreach/ community benefit.

+SETTING PRIORITIES

-SETTING PRIORITIES One of the common challenges in rural communities across the country is determining how a health system can have the greatest impact on improving the health of citizens given available resources and financial constraints.
+One of the common challenges in rural communities across the country is determining how a health system can have the greatest impact on improving the health of citizens given available resources and financial constraints.
 We've noted before that the communities we serve represent some of the unhealthiest counties in the country.
-Despite the challenges we face with inadequate resources, we still believe it is our responsibility to continue prevention and early detection efforts by allocating our available resources to offer free community screenings in Grady County.
+Despite the challenges we face with inadequate resources, we still believe it is our responsibility to continue prevention and early detection efforts by allocating our available resources to offer free community screenings in Brooks County.

 Although health screening will be our focus going forward, there is still a need to address other key health issues individually with similar tactics.
 We will continue to use doctors, mid-levels, nurses, and other clinicians for education and screenings as we can provide.
 In addition to a full-time clinical outreach manager, we will provide part-time clinical staff, laboratory use, clinical supplies, and resources for other contingencies.

-MOVING FORWARD AFTER COVID-19 Our nation learned a lot from the COVID-19 pandemic.
+MOVING FORWARD AFTER COVID-19

+Our nation learned a lot from the COVID-19 pandemic.
 We watched as comorbidities commonly associated with obesity (diabetes, hypertension, cancer, asthma, and physical inactivity) became classified by the Centers for Diseases Control (CDC) as risk factors for severe COVID-19.
-This further validates our efforts focused on improving the overall health of citizens in South Georgia, including Grady County.
+This further validates our efforts focused on improving the overall health of citizens in South Georgia, including Brooks County.

 Archbold will continue to offer health screenings and/or education for key health issues as noted in this CHNA.
-Our screening efforts will focus primarily on disease states where reducing obesity can have a positive impact on the overall health of citizens living in the communities we serve.
+Our screening efforts will focus primarily on disease states where reducing obesity can have a positive impact on the overall health of citizens living in the communities we serve